lis-epfl/robogen/README.md

 It Contains scripts to set the parametric part of your robots according to values given by the Evolutionnary Algorithm, and then produces the STL files to print them.

 - The first part describes the structure of the folder robogen-3DPrint.
-- Then, It explains how to install FreeCAD
+- Then, It explains how to install FreeCAD software.
 - Finally it explains how to produce the STL files required for 3D printing the different part with the replicator 2 3D Printer.

 -----------------------------------------------------------------------------------